jetify-com/devbox/docs/app/cloud/devspace/sharing_devspaces.md

 ---
-title: Sharing Config and Secrets with Projects
+title: Sharing Devspace
 sidebar_position: 4
 hide_title: false
 ---

 **Jetify Projects** are a great way to share configuration and secrets with your team.
 A project can store repository settings and secrets that are shared across all Devspace users in the project.
 For example, you can configure a project for a Backend API with the database parameters, API keys, and other secrets.
-When a user launches a Sandbox in the project, they will automatically have access to the project's configuration and secrets.
+When a user launches Jetify Devspace in the project, they will automatically have access to the project's configuration and secrets.

 ## Creating a Project